 3. Wire Fox Terrier

-Energetic, lively and small, Wire Fox Terriers are one of the best hunting dogs because that is what they were bred to do back in England of 17th century.
-These dogs go up to only 20 lbs in size, and are fairly rare these days among hunters, but their powerful frame and fast speed makes them a very suitable chaser of foxes.
+These dogs go up to only 20 lbs in size and are fairly rare these days among hunters, but their powerful frame and fast speed make them a very suitable chaser of foxes.

 4. English Pointer